 When you turn this question into a quiz question, now you will see a slider next to each answer.
 Use this to mark the correct answer.

 When you have marked the correct answer, the quiz score for that answer will automatically turn to 1, but you can use the arrows to adjust this scoring.

 If you want to use an alternative scoring system, turn on give score when all correct answers are selected.
 You can now input any number you want to be given as the score when answers are correct and when they are wrong.
 You will not be able to change the score next to individual answers now.

 When the respondents receive their score, they also have the possibility to take a look at the right answers.
 Underneath these answers, you can show an explanation for the correct answer.
 Write your question explanation here:

 Here's an example to show you how the question explanation is displayed:

-That's it!
 Make sure you click Save changes at the top of the screen.

 Now that you know how to add pictures to a survey, discover even more creative ways to use surveys to engage your audience and collect valuable data.